Fast, wide and very industrial: the A13 still finds time for a service station only a few miles outside of London.

 Trivia and History

-Plans for a pair of service areas here date back to January 1986 when Mobil submitted plans for a set of toilets to be built on either side of the roads.
-In July 1986, the toilets were joined by a pair of filling stations and a restaurant on each side.
+Plans for a pair of service areas here date back to January 1986, when Mobil proposed a set of toilets be built on either side of the roads.
+That July, the proposed toilets were joined by a pair of filling stations and a restaurant on each side.
 The forecourts opening in 1988 and were known as Orsett Cock services.

 The plans for a restaurant on each side persisted for some time.
 In 1989, Kelly's Kitchen planned to open a pair of restaurants here but were unable to secure planning permission.
 Forte submitted plans to add a Little Chef to each side in 1992, but the westbound McDonald's was also proposed and opened in 1994.
 A Little Chef was later able to open on the eastbound side in 1995.